-11. Law 228, 233, 234, 236, Environmental Agency Externships
+11. Environmental Agency Externships

-A one quarter externship experience is available in one of the following environmental agencies for a limited number of students: State Office of Administrative Hearings, Environmental Protection Agency, Texas Parks & Wildlife Department, Texas Commission on Environmental Quality or the Texas Railroad Commission.
+A one quarter externship experience is available in one of the following environmental agencies for a limited number of students: State Office of Administrative Hearings, Environmental Protection Agency, Texas Commission on Environmental Quality, Texas Parks & Wildlife Department or the Texas Railroad Commission.
 Upon completion two hours of pass-fail credit will be given.
 See Professors Beal or Shelton if interested.